All Episodes

 I have even international law on my side.

-So if I have civil rights, constitutional rights, and human rights to hear, how can they be denied so that those who don't have rights, the unborn, are protected.
+So if I have civil rights, constitutional rights, and human rights to hear, how can they be denied so that those who don't have rights, the unborn, are protected?

-There's something out of whack here, and I'm simply trying to say that I support Dingy Harry in making sure that people and their hope is not destroyed.
+And I'm simply trying to say that I support Dingy Harry in making sure that people and their hope is not destroyed.

-It's uh it's not that complicated, uh, folks.
+It's not that complicated, folks.

-Welcome to the EIB network.
+Jim in Toronto, in Canada, welcome to the EIB network.

 Hello.

-Hi, Raja.
+Hi, Rasha.

 It's a great honor.

-Uh just a comment regarding the leader of Iraq.
+Just a comment regarding the leader of Iraq.

 And what I don't understand, why would his loyalties be to the United States?

-Well, what what what are you referring to?
+What are you referring to?

 You're talking about Maliki, I know, but what specifically are you referring to?

-He lived there for uh quite a while.
+He lived there for quite a while.

 Why are we trusting a guy whose life was saved by Iran and Syria?